InfinitumForm/cf-geoplugin/readme.txt

 You can exclude or include content on your page based on the user's location by using the `exclude` or `include` attribute.
 For example,

-`[cfgeo exclude="Toronto, Québec"] This text is seeing by everyone except people from Toronto and Québec [/cfgeo]`
+`[cfgeo exclude="Toronto, Québec"] This text is seen by everyone except people from Toronto and Québec [/cfgeo]`

-will hide the content "This text is seeing by everyone except people from Toronto and Québec" from the visitors that are located in Toronto or Québec.
+will hide the content "This text is seen by everyone except people from Toronto and Québec" from the visitors that are located in Toronto or Québec.

-Similarly, if you want to display some content only to specific location you can use include attribute like this:
+Similarly, if you want to display some content only to specific locations you can use the include attribute like this:

-`[cfgeo include="New York, Miami, Germany"] This text seeing only people from New York, Miami and Germany [/cfgeo]`
+`[cfgeo include="New York, Miami, Germany"] This text is seen only by people from New York, Miami and Germany [/cfgeo]`

-this shortcode will only display the text "This text seeing only people from New York, Miami and Germany" to the visitors that are located in New York, Miami and Germany.
+this shortcode will only display the text "This text is seen only by people from New York, Miami and Germany" to the visitors that are located in New York, Miami, and Germany.

-You can also use the include and exclude attributes with country codes, region codes, or city codes.
-For example, you can use **`[cfgeo include="US, GB, DE"]`** to only display the content to visitors located in the United States, Great Britain, and Germany.
-Or you can use **`[cfgeo exclude="CA, ON, QUE"]`** to hide the content from visitors located in the provinces of California, Ontario, and Québec in Canada.
+You can use the include and exclude attributes with country, region, or city codes.
+For example, **`[cfgeo include="US, GB, DE"]`** displays content only to visitors from the US, Great Britain, and Germany, while **`[cfgeo exclude="CA, ON, QUE"]`** hides content from visitors in California, Ontario, and Québec.

 By using these attributes you can control the content visibility based on user location and personalize the user experience.

-Please note that you need to use accurate location name to include or exclude content and case sensitive location name.
+Please note that you need to use an accurate location name to include or exclude content and case-sensitive location name.

 **VAT CONTROL:** If you need to show *value-added tax (VAT)* information on your website, there are 2 shortcodes that can help you with it.